popo00oo/web_application_project/README.md

 **Login by admin**<br>
 **User name: admin**<br>
 **Password:123**<br>
+The username and password current created. username and password are same.
+But in database show the hash password.

 Carleton Lost and found management system.
 The current site cannot add announcements, and the search function is not very good.